Properzi/Properzi.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I am a PhD student in Mathematics of [Leandro Vendramin](https://leandrovendramin.org/) working in the [VUB algebra research group](https://leandrovendramin.org/team/).
+        My reasearch interest focus on algebraic structures related to the study of the combinatorial version of the Yang-Baxter equation.
     design:
       columns: '1'
   - block: collection